Youth Workforce Development

 ABOUT THE YOUTH WORKFORCE DEVELOPMENT PROGRAM

-The Greater Mystic Chamber of Commerce Youth Workforce Development Committee, emerging from lockdown, has reformed and developed a new leadership program, specifically focusing on students who have been affected academically and psychologically by COVID 19.
-The pilot program, tentatively named Success is at Your Fingertips, will focus on areas that contribute to a student's confidence and leadership skills.
+The Greater Mystic Chamber of Commerce Youth Workforce Development Committee, emerging from lockdown, has reformed and developed a new leadership program.
+The pilot program, named Success is at Your Fingertips, will focus on areas that contribute to a student's confidence and leadership skills.
 The four topics are: Work Ethic; Accountability; Tolerance and Opportunity.
-Business leaders and recent grads will engage the students with their own stories of success.
-Students will receive credit from each of the high school systems in Stonington and Groton for completing the 4-day class
+Business leaders and recent grads will engage the students with their own stories of success in a one day interactive training.

 The Greater Mystic Chamber of Commerce Youth Workforce Development Committee had been teaching a very successful soft skills program to high school students prior to the pandemic.
 Led by Moira Deasy, President of Train Worldwide, and with the help of community and business leaders, the program endured for several years.

 Earlier this spring, the Connecticut State Department of Education issued a survey to state education partners that revealed more than 90 percent of respondents agreed that educational funding should prioritize summer enrichment opportunities that will help students get caught up so that they can thrive in the 2021-22 school year.